-There are lots of advantages to becoming a digital nomad in New Zealand from lifestyle factors to simply being a safe place to live.
+There are lots of advantages to becoming a digital nomad in New Zealand, from lifestyle factors to simply being a safe place to live.

 New Zealand is known for its stunning natural landscapes, including snow-capped mountains, pristine beaches, native forests, and crystal-clear lakes.
 For those who want to live closer to nature, there’s no better place to live and work.

 New Zealand consistently ranks high in global quality of life indexes.
-The country has a strong focus on work-life balance, safety, universal healthcare, and a high standard of education, it offers an excellent standard of living conducive to remote work.
+The country has a strong focus on work-life balance, safety, universal healthcare, and a high standard of education.
+It offers an excellent standard of living conducive to remote work.

 New Zealand is a paradise for outdoor enthusiasts, offering a wide range of activities such as hiking, skiing, surfing, kayaking, and bungee jumping.
 Digital nomads can easily incorporate these adventures into their lifestyle, promoting health, wellness, and work-life balance.

-To apply for a Working Holiday Visa you’ll need to:
+To apply for a Working Holiday Visa, you’ll need to:

-New Zealand’s working holiday visa allows visa holders to live and work in New Zealand for 12, 23 or 36 months depending on what country they are from.
 The working part of the holiday visa permits you to apply for jobs, a tax number and other necessities to work in the country.

 The New Zealand working holiday visa costs around NZ$455.